Mo7amed7osam/Book-Exchange-Platform/README.md

 ## Technologies Used
 - React Native for cross-platform mobile application development.
 - Firebase for backend services including authentication and real-time database.
-- React Navigation for handling navigation.
+- Expo router for handling navigation.